 Satisfactory Academic Progress will be measured annually at the end of each SPRING term.
+However, SAP students who were previously placed on ACADEMIC PLANS, will be measured at the end of EACH term until in Good Standing.
 Students who are not in compliance with the cumulative GPA and/or completion rate or 150% time limitation standards will lose eligibility for Title IV aid (grants, loans, work-study), state funded programs, and any other aid programs requiring that students meet SAP standards.

-Students who were previously placed on ACADEMIC PLANS will be measured at the end of each term.
-Failure to meet the requirements of your plan will result in loss of eligibility for aid.
-Students may appeal their suspension if not already on an Academic Plan.
-If a student fails to meet the provision of his/her Academic Plan appeal, second appeals will only be considered for unforeseeable, unavoidable situations that occur during the term student is on plan.
-These will be reviewed on a case by case basis for consideration.
+Students will be notified via letter, email and on "myTSU" if they are in violation of the standards.